 On a cloudy June morning outside Dutchess Stadium in aptly-named Fishkill, I sighed with relief when I was directed to two pleasant female examiners.
 After duly impressing them with my knowledge of the hamster wheels and other stuff under the hood, they cut short my soliloquy on the rest of the bus and told me to conduct the air brake test.

-Taking the driver’s seat, I turned the key to the right without starting the engine, saw that the pressure gauge on the dashboard read 120 PSI, held it for a minute to see if it dropped more than four, started pumping the brake pedal to lower the pressure to 60, pushed the parking brake knob in to disengage it … and was horrified when it refused to stick.
+Taking the driver’s seat, I turned the key to the right without starting the engine, saw the air pressure gauge on the dashboard read 120 PSI, held the brake pedal down for a minute to see if the PSI dropped more than four pounds, started pumping to lower it to 60, pushed the parking brake knob in to disengage it … and was horrified when it refused to stick.

 I stabbed at it again.
 And again.
 It kept popping out.

 “Do you know what you did wrong?” one of the examiners asked as I sat flummoxed.